How to Install Plane on Your Synology NAS

 migrator:

-image: makeplane/plane-backend:latest
+image: makeplane/plane-backend:stable

 container_name: Plane-MIGRATOR